software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Retrospectives can be organized face-to-face or using virtual platforms.
 During this course we will be using the [Flinga](https://edu.flinga.fi) platform to organize our Retrospectives.
 You can login to Flinga with your Haaga-Helia credentials by choosing "Haaga-Helia ammattikorkeakoulu" at the [Flinga login page](https://edu.flinga.fi/).

 Once logged in a new session can be created by clicking the "Create a session" button.
 In the session you can send cards to the board by typing the message and clicking the "Send" button.
 You can also choose a color for the card.
-Other group members can join the session using the "Join link" which can be found by cliking the menu icon on the top left corner of the page.
+Other team members can join the session using the "Join link" which can be found by cliking the menu icon on the top left corner of the page.

 First, create a session board that has the _mad_, _sad_ and _glad_ categories like in [this board](https://edu.flinga.fi/s/E2L5YL9).
 Then, organize the Retrospective in the following manner:

-1. Based on their experiences during the Sprint, each group member should write cards for each of the three categories.
+1. Based on their experiences during the Sprint, each team member should write cards for each of the three categories.
 Choose the card color based on the category.
 Try to come up with cards for each category.
 2. Once everyone is done writing the cards, go through the cards from each category.
 The writer of the card should shortly describe what their card means.
 3. Pick at least three most urgent issues from the _mad_ and _sad_ categories and come up with _concrete_ actions to solve each of these issues during the upcoming Sprint.
 For example a concrete action for the issue "I always have conflicts when I try to pull code from the GitHub" could be "Pull code from GitHub more often" and "Create smaller commits and push code to GitHub more often".

-Make sure that everyone follows the event structure and that each group member gets their voice heard.
+Make sure that everyone follows the event structure and that each team member gets their voice heard.

 {: .important-title }

 > Exercise 1
 >
-> _One of the group members_ should create a new session in Flinga as instructed above.
+> _One of the team members_ should create a new session in Flinga as instructed above.
 Name the session "Retrospective 1".
-Once the session is created, other group members should join the session with the "Join link".
+Once the session is created, other team members should join the session with the "Join link".
 Setup the session board and organize the Retrospective event as instructed above.
 >
 > Once you have completed the Retrospective write down the issues and actions to the repository's `retrospectives/sprint-1.md` file and push the changes to GitHub.